core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 of measurements to be processed by the server) they can be considered similar even if request URIs may be different.
-Because request similarity is context-dependent, it is up to the application logic to decide how similar requests should be suppressed.
+Because request similarity is context-dependent, it is up to the application logic to decide how the similarity of the requests should be evaluated.

 The 4.29 code is similar to the 5.03 "Service Unavailable" {{RFC7252}}
 code in a way that the 5.03 code can also be used by a server to